irisarbogast99/personal_website/content/publication/fed_review/index.md

 publication_types: ["9"]

 # Publication name and optional abbreviated publication name.
-publication: "*Economic Synopsis*"
+publication: "Federal Reserve Bank of St. Louis *Review*"
 publication_short: ""

-#abstract: This note uses the asynchronous cessation of emergency unemployment benefits (EUB) in 2021 to investigate the jobs impact of ending unemployment benefits.
-While some states stopped providing EUB in September, other states stopped in June and July.
-Using the ces- sation month as an instrument, we estimate the causal effect on employment of reducing un- employment rolls.
-In the first three months following a state’s program termination, for every 100 person reduction in beneficiaries, state employment causally increased by about 35 per- sons.
-The effect is statistically different from zero and robust to a wide array of alternative specifications.
+abstract: In mid-2021, 26 states halted participation in all or some federal emergency unemployment benefits (EUB) programs before those programs’ federal funding lapsed.
+This article uses this asynchronous EUB cessation between early- and late-halting states to estimate the causal impact of benefit cessation on employment.
+We find that cessation increased employment by 29 persons for every 100 (pre-halt) EUB recipients.
+Expressed as a number of jobs, if all states had halted EUB in June, September employment would have been 3.4 million persons higher relative to a no-halt counterfactual.
+Late-halting states could have signifi- cantly accelerated their states’ jobs recoveries in the second half of 2021 through early program cessation.

 #tags: